 Eberhard’s earliest role models included his uncle Ernst Ferdinand Klein, a pastor involved with clerical and social reform, and William Booth, founder of the Salvation Army, both of whom brought him into contact with the Evangelical Revival Movement.
 In this he took an active part.

 While at university, Eberhard led the local chapter of the Student Christian Movement (SCM).
-This work brought him in touch with Ludwig von Gerdtell, a former lawyer turned theologian, who fanned the flames of revival with a series of lectures and bible study classes in people’s homes.
-Among others, the theologian Karl Heim took part in these meetings, as well as Paul Zander, who later became co-publisher with Eberhard of Die Furche – the magazine of the SCM.
+This work brought him in touch with Ludwig von Gerdtell, a former lawyer turned theologian, who fanned the flames of revival with a series of lectures and Bible study classes in people’s homes.
+Among others, the theologian Karl Heim took part in these meetings, as well as Paul Zander, who later became co-publisher with Eberhard for Die Furche – the magazine of the SCM.

 After their marriage in 1909, Eberhard and Emmy hosted frequent gatherings at their home, which were attended by members of Christian youth groups, atheists and anarchists, Quakers, proletarians, and intellectuals.
 They read and discussed current movements of thought, and authors such as Tolstoy and Dostoyevsky, but the discussion frequently returned to the Sermon on the Mount.